Scariest Horror Anime Monsters: 7 That Stay With You

 ✨ Vibe: Urban myth horror, supernatural detective work

-Trese is one of the most creative modern horror series in an anime style, mainly because its monsters pull from Philippine folklore.
-The Tiyanak is the standout nightmare fuel: deadly, unsettling, and emotionally brutal once you learn what it represents.
+Trese is one of the most creative modern horror series in an anime style, and a big reason is where its monsters come from.
+They pull straight out of Philippine folklore instead of the usual demon-and-ghoul lineup.
+The Tiyanak is the standout nightmare for me.
+Deadly, deeply unsettling, and sad once you understand it.

 3. Neuronist Painkill – Overlord